ably77/gm-poc-runbooks/api-gateway-httpbin/README.md

 - `input.state.jwt` - When the OIDC auth plugin is utilized, the token retrieved during the OIDC flow is placed into this field.

 ## Lab
-In this lab, we will make use of the `input.http_request` parameter in our OPA policies to decode the `jwt` token retrieved in the last lab and create policies using the claims available, namely the `sub` and `email` claims.
+In this lab, we will make use of the `input.http_request` parameter in our OPA policies to decode the `jwt` token retrieved in the last lab and create policies using the claims available, namely the `` and `email` claims.

 Instead of coupling the `oauth2` config with the `opa` config in a single `ExtAuthPolicy`, here we will separate the app to decouple the APIs from apps